Constant-Factor Improvements in Quantum Algorithms for Linear Differential Equations: Discussion and Outlook

 \section{Discussion and Outlook}

 Our work provides a constant factor analysis of the linear combination of Hamiltonian simulation (LCHS) algorithm \cite{an2023quantum, an2023linear}.
 We used this analysis to make a numerical comparison of query costs between LCHS and the randomization linear solver (RLS) algorithm \cite{jennings2024cost}, the previous state-of-the-art.
-As shown in Figure \ref{fig:cost_plot}, we found that LCHS yields a 110x speedup over RLS.
+As shown in Figure \ref{fig:cost_plot}, we found that LCHS approximately yields a 100-200x speedup over RLS, where this advantage seems to increase logarithmically with $\alpha t$ argued by Figure \ref{fig:ratio_plot}.
 These findings can enable researchers to make more-optimized estimates of the absolute costs of solving differential equations on a quantum computer.
 This is significant because such resource estimates can be used to more-accurately assess the viability of quantum algorithms for differential equation solving.

 We discuss the implications of these findings, starting with the practicality of solving differential equations on a quantum computer.
 As an example of resource estimation, we can compare the costs for LCHS to the costs of modern quantum computing approaches to solving problems in quantum chemistry.
 Taking a state-of-the-art method \cite{low2025fast} for estimating the ground state energy of a molecule, the number of calls to the primary block encoding per circuit is $10^4$ to $10^5$ (i.e. the ratio of Total Toffoli to $C_{\text{B.E.}}$ in Table V \cite{low2025fast}).
 Here, each block encoding itself has a Toffoli gate cost in the range of $10^3$ to $10^5$ (see $C_{\text{B.E.}}$ in Table V \cite{low2025fast}).
 In contrast, Figure \ref{fig:cost_plot} shows that the number of calls to the block encoding per circuit ranges from $10^{9}$ to $10^{16}$.
 As for the cost per block encoding in differential equations applications, few works have detailed such accounting, but a recent study \cite{penuel2024feasibility} on estimating drag in a computational fluid dynamics setting reported $T$ gate counts\footnote{The cost of implementing Toffoli gates and $T$ gates with a fault-tolerant quantum computer are within an order of magnitude of one another using modern methods \cite{gidney2019efficient}.} per block encoding of order $10^6$.
 Moreover, in order to use LCHS or any other quantum differential equation solver in a practical setting, one must extract information from the output state, which requires repeatedly calling the differential equation solver circuit (see \cite{penuel2024feasibility} as an example).
 This shows that, despite the improvements of LCHS over RLS, the costs of quantum algorithms for differential equations is still relatively high.